tinymce/tinymce-docs/plugins/comments.md

 ## Introduction

 The Tiny Comments plugin provides the ability to start or join a conversation by adding comments to the content within the TinyMCE editor.
-The Comments plugin is built upon the new [Annotations API]({{site.baseurl}}/advanced/annotations/) and uses annotations to create comment threads (conversations).
+The Comments plugin is built upon the [Annotations API]({{site.baseurl}}/advanced/annotations/) and uses annotations to create comment threads (conversations).

 Comments is a premium plugin from Tiny.
 Please see the [Premium features]({{site.baseurl}}/enterprise/tiny-comments/) section for all the buying options.

 Once you have obtained the Comments plugin, refer to the following instructions for using it.

-### Storage
+### Modes

-There are two storage modes available in Comments that provide the ability to save comments.
+There are two modes available in Comments that provide the ability to save comments.
+These modes are configured in the Comments settings.

-* **Callback Mode** - This mode is used to configure storage and save comments on user’s server.
+* **Callback Mode** - This is the default mode in Comments.
+This mode is used to configure storage and save comments on user’s server.
 This option gives the user a choice to configure the storage settings to either persist comments immediately or save them at the same time as the content.
-By default, the **callback** mode is enabled in Comments.
-Refer to the configuring callbacks for comments section, for more information.
+Additional callbacks are required to be configured to use Comments in the callback mode.
+Refer to the [configuring callbacks for comments]({{site.baseurl}}/advanced/configuring-comments-callbacks/make serve) section, for more information.

 * **Embedded Mode** - This mode allows the user to store the comments within the content.
+No additional callbacks are required to be configured to use this mode.

 ### Configuring Comments embedded mode